 - Download the Samsung USB Drivers for the computer that is running on a version of Windows operating systems.

-Rooting the Samsung Galaxy Tab A SM-T355Y tablet running on Android 6.0.1 Marshmallow using Chainfire’s CF-Auto-Root
+How to Root Samsung Galaxy Tab A SM-T355Y on Android 6.0.1 (Marshmallow) Using CF-Auto-Root

 - Unlock the Developer Options menu on the Samsung Galaxy Tab A SM-T355Y tablet so you can use any of the options that then become available to developers.